Declarative Models¶

 UserModelDeclarative = User.declarative()

-at the end of the declared field.
+to the end of the declared field.

 import edgy